davidedellagiustina/davidedellagiustina/README.md

 </p>

 <!-- Presentation -->
+Hey there! 😊

-Hello!
-My name is Davide and I am a 22-year-old Computer Science student at the Scuola Superiore of the University of Udine, in Italy.
-I consider myself a very curious person and I love both writing code and understanding the theory that makes things work the way they do.
-My current main interests include artificial intelligence, algorithms, quantum computing and cyber security.
+My name is Davide and I am a 22-year-old Computer Science master student at the Scuola Superiore of the University of Udine, in Italy.
+I consider myself a very curious person and I love both getting my hands dirty and understanding the theory that makes things work the way they do.
+My current main interests include embedded devices, machine learning and artificial intelligence, algorithms, quantum computing, and cyber security.

-I am also really into music and I can play both the guitar and the piano, but in my free time I also love playing tennis and hiking in the mountains.
-Reach me out on my socials!
+In my free time I'm currently trying to be an healthy person: I like working out at the gym and hiking in the mountains, but sometimes I also like to play some tennis.

+Feel free to reach me on my socials to get in touch!